Gjils/gamedev-ai-2025/README.md

 1. After executing ``docker compose up --build`` open the website ``http://localhost:3000``.
 2. On this website, you need to enter the initial parameters of your RPG quest: Quest ID, genre, main character, purpose.
-3. After that, a quest and a graph illustrating the plot forks will be generated.
+3. After that, a quest and a graph illustrating the plot forks will be generated. **The files are responsible for the generation `generation.py` , `process.py` and `main.py`**.
 4. Clicking on the graph element opens a text describing the plot and a description of the plot choices leading to further forks.
 5. The quest will be saved as a JSON file (look at your folder with downloads).